 Ever wonder what the secret is to designing a backyard landscape worthy of admiration, awards, and acclaim?
 We worked with the Association of Professional Landscape Designers (APLD) to crack the code.
 Guess what?
 It turns out that the secret to award-worthy design doesn't have to be complicated.

-APLD recently released its full list of award-winning landscapes, and we chose five of our favorite gold- and silver-winning backyard landscape designs to share with you here.
+APLD recently released its full list of award-winning landscapes.
+We chose five of our favorite gold- and silver-winning backyard landscape designs to share with you here.
 You'll get an inside look at design approaches, influencing garden trends (see the latest in this webinar), and plant choices.

-(Pictured above and below) Sacha McCrae's gold-winning "Laguna Charm" backyard landscape design wraps a charming outdoor living and dining space in the soft foliage of grasses, foxtail ferns, and lambs ear.
+(Pictured above and below) Sacha McCrae's gold-winning "Laguna Charm" backyard landscape design.
+This wraps a charming outdoor living and dining space in the soft foliage of grasses, foxtail ferns, and lambs ear.

 Overview: Sacha McCrae combined a simple color palette with soft textures to create the cozy feel of this outdoor room.
-The fine, fuzzy texture of plants like lambs ear, foxtail fern, carpet rosemary, and maiden grass surround the dining room in a soft glow.
-The color palette sticks to shades of whites and purples for the blooms, which adds to the soothing neutral color palette of the hardscape and house paint color.
-White shrub roses, purple bellflowers, and salviaare used to create a calming color scheme.
+The fine, fuzzy texture of plants like lambs ear, foxtail fern, carpet rosemary, and maiden grass.
+These surround the dining room in a soft glow.
+The color palette sticks to shades of whites and purples for the blooms.
+This adds to the soothing neutral color palette of the hardscape and house paint color.
+White shrub roses, purple bellflowers, and salvia are used to create a calming color scheme.

 Design Advice: Use repetition of form to achieve a simple yet grand landscape.
 This approach is well suited for historic architecture, elegant styles, and grand estates.
-Your hardscape choices can play a big role in this style; the stone terraces and brick paving in the Monument Street Garden make this garden feel like it's been here for generations.
+Your hardscape choices can play a big role in this style.
+The stone terraces and brick paving in the Monument Street Garden make this garden feel like it's been here awhile.

 3. Artful Pathways: Serene Outdoor Living Amongst the Oaks

-This thoughtful silver-winning design by Eileen Kelly is an example of how a sense of place makes a garden design shine.
-The use of climate-appropriate plants including drought-resistant grasses adds movement and softness to the structure created by the outdoor living spaces.
+This thoughtful silver-winning design by Eileen Kelly is an example.
+One of how a sense of place makes a garden design shine.
+The use of climate-appropriate plants including drought-resistant grasses adds movement and softness to the structure.
+This is created by the outdoor living spaces.
 Artful pathways weave around the property and encourage garden visitors to enjoy everything it has to offer.

 Eileen explains, "The design intent was to create a landscape that flows throughout this peaceful setting with a variety of areas for lounging, dining and entertaining, for the homeowners to enjoy year-round in the mild California climate.
 The patios are stepping stones were constructed with travertine stone along with natural pathways that meander throughout and below the majestic oak trees."

 Design Advice: The first step in designing a beautiful garden is taking the time for a little observation.
 Spend time in your space and think about the ways in which you'd like to use it.
-Eileen knew that her clients wanted a "welcoming outdoor retreat to enjoy throughout the seasons," so her design integrated a travertine stone patio, stairways, pathways, and an expanded deck to ensure that a lot of time was spent enjoying the beautiful outdoor space under the mature oak and locust trees.
+Eileen knew that her clients wanted a "welcoming outdoor retreat to enjoy throughout the seasons."
+So her design integrated a travertine stone patio, stairways, pathways, and an expanded deck.
+This was to ensure that a lot of time was spent enjoying the beautiful outdoor space.
+Especially under the mature oak and locust trees.